-There isn’t likely anyone out there who needs a reminder of how difficult the year 2020 was for humankind.
+There isn’t likely anyone out there who needs a reminder of how difficult the last couple of years have been for humankind.
 The COVID-19 pandemic brought suffering on a global scale, causing mass illness and death while wreaking havoc on our economic systems and putting tens of millions of people at risk of falling into extreme poverty.

 What does it mean to be a part of a community in this moment?

 One thing that’s become evident during this pandemic is something that healers of all kinds have always known: human beings are interconnected.
 Our actions affect one another whether or not we’re aware.
 Because our safety, health, and well-being are so impacted by those around us, being part of a community means acknowledging the needs and desires of other people in addition to our own.